Lyon: Culture

-UNESCO World Heritage site
+UNESCO World Heritage Site

-The historic site of Lyon was designated a UNESCO World Heritage site in 1998.
+The historic site of Lyon was designated a UNESCO World Heritage Site in 1998.
 In its designation, UNESCO cited the "exceptional testimony to the continuity of urban settlement over more than two millennia on a site of great commercial and strategic significance."
 The specific regions comprising the historic site include the Roman district and Fourvière, the Renaissance district (Vieux Lyon), the silk district (slopes of Croix-Rousse), and the Presqu'île, which features architecture from the 12th century to modern times.

 Both Vieux Lyon and the slopes of Croix-Rousse are known for their narrow passageways (named traboules) that pass through buildings and link streets on either side.
 The first examples of traboules are thought to have been built in Lyon in the 4th century.
 The traboules allowed the inhabitants to get from their homes to the Saône quickly and allowed the canuts on the Croix-Rousse hill to get from their workshops to the textile merchants at the foot of the hill.

 Gastronomy

 Lyon has a long and chronicled culinary arts tradition.
 The noted food critic Curnonsky referred to the city as "the gastronomic capital of the world", a claim repeated by later writers such as Bill Buford.
 Renowned 3-star Michelin chefs such as Marie Bourgeois and Eugénie Brazier developed Lyonnaise cuisine into a national phenomenon favoured by the French elite; a tradition which Paul Bocuse later turned into a worldwide success.
 The bouchon is a traditional Lyonnais restaurant that serves local fare such as sausages, duck pâté or roast pork, along with local wines.
 Two of France's best known wine-growing regions are located near the city: the Beaujolais region to the north and the Côtes du Rhône region to the south.
 Another Lyon tradition is a type of brunch food called "mâchons", made of local charcuterie and usually accompanied by Beaujolais red wine.
 Mâchons were the customary meal of the canuts, the city's silk workers, who ate a late-morning meal after they finished their shifts in the factories.

 Other traditional local dishes include coq au vin; quenelle; gras double; salade lyonnaise (lettuce with bacon, croûtons and a poached egg); and the sausage-based rosette lyonnaise and andouillette.
 Popular local confections include marron glacé and coussin de Lyon.
 Cervelle de canut (literally, "silk worker's brains") is a cheese spread/dip made of a base of fromage blanc, seasoned with chopped herbs, shallots, salt, pepper, olive oil and vinegar.

-More recently, the french tacos was invented in Lyon suburbs in the early 2000s and is now worldwide famous.
+More recently, French tacos appears to have been invented in the early 2000s in the Lyon suburb Vaulx-en-Velin, though it might plausibly have been invented in nearby Grenoble.
+This street food became popular in the Lyon region and then across France; it is now famous worldwide.